moonstream-to/docs/docs/terminus.md

 ## Implementation

-The reference implementation of Terminus is available as [`TerminusFacet`](https://github.com/bugout-dev/dao/blob/33b301b0e2219516b507a83c81c5b7d6670867be/contracts/terminus/TerminusFacet.sol).
+The reference implementation of Terminus is available as [`TerminusFacet`](https://github.com/moonstream-to/web3/blob/ec4e44c536cdcc88fbcddd4628955bf607bbad82/contracts/terminus/TerminusFacet.sol).

 The above implementation is also compatible with `DELEGATECALL` proxy contracts, such as those implementing the [EIP-2535 Diamond standard](https://eips.ethereum.org/EIPS/eip-2535).

-## Deployment

-You can use the `dao` command line tool to deploy Terminus either as a standalone contract or as an upgradable contract.
-More information about installing the `dao` CLI is available in our [`dao` repository](https://github.com/bugout-dev/dao).